 The Microsoft Access Left function extracts a substring from a string, starting from the left-most character.

-The syntax for the Microsoft Access Left function is:
+The syntax for the Left function in MS Access is:

 Left ( text, number_of_characters )

 Text is the string that you wish to extract from.

 Number_of_characters indicates the number of characters that you wish to extract starting from the left-most character.

 If number_of_characters exceeds the number of characters in text, the Left function will return text.

 The Left function can be used in the following versions of Microsoft Access:

 Let's look at how to use the Left function in MS Access:

 Left ("Tech on the Net", 4) Result: "Tech" Left ("Alphabet Soup", 5) Result: "Alpha" Left ("Alphabet", 20) Result: "Alphabet"

 The Left function can be used in VBA code in Microsoft Access.